HomeStudiosDIY/HomeStudiosDIY/README.md

 # Work in Progress

-## Hi there 👋
+## Hi there 👋								<a id="readme_top"></a>

-Hopefully all the code will help you to get your smart home setup with everything I have learned so you don’t have to spend time going over 100 YouTube videos as smart as possible!
+Hopefully all the code will help you to get a smart home setup with everything I have learned.
+I will also see if I can keep this as non technical as postable so you don’t have to spend time on thousands of YouTube videos.
+I will also start making videos on all the Guides.

 You will find all my code to be reused as you see fit.